 Some of the recipients to whom we disclose your personal information may be based overseas.
-For a list of countries where such recipients are located, refer to:
+It is not practicable to list every country in which such recipients are located.
+For a complete list of countries where such recipients are located, refer to:

-- NAB's Privacy Policy at nab.com.au/ common/privacy-policy; and - Citi's Privacy Policy at citibank.com.au/ privacy.
+- NAB's Privacy Policy at nab.com.au/common/privacy-policy; and - Citi's Privacy Policy at citibank.com.au/privacy.